craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Weapons of Alaturmen.md

 Light Daggers deal 1d4 slashing or piercing damage.
 Light Daggers are *light*, *quick*, and *stashable*.
 Once per rest, you may use this weapon's special ability;

-#### Heavy Dagger
-Heavy Daggers are small blades built with the intent that it is used both offensively and defensively in combat over long periods of continued conflict.

-Heavy Daggers deal 1d6 slashing or piercing damage.
-Once per rest, you may use this weapon's special ability;

 #### Shortsword
 Shortswords are blades designed to be wielded in one hand during long-term combat.
 Usable by anyone who can identify the sharp and pointy parts, the shortsword is a staple of guards, mercenaries, and first-time adventurers.

 Shortswords deal 1d6 slashing or piercing damage.
-Shortswords are .
 Once per rest, you may use this weapon's special ability;

 #### Handaxe
 Handaxes are the most common tool-turned-weapon, as it is simply a sharp metal edge that will quickly as it enters its target and leave a gaping wound.
 Designed to make chunks of tougher material than flesh, the handaxe is a brutal weapon when used effectively.